 Foods which promote bowel motions

 Eat foods that help move stool through the intestines – cabbage, papaya, peas, sesame seeds, coconut, kumara, asparagus, figs, kiwi fruit, aloe vera, slippery elm bark powder.
-These foods are good stool bulkers than can help you clean out the bowel, they also promote the growth of the Bifidobacterium, the large intestine predominant species.
+These foods are good stool bulkers than can help you clean out the bowel, they also promote the growth of the bifidobacterium, the large intestine predominant species.
+Probiotics are good for the bowel and help with constipation.

 Herbs & foods that soothe the intestines